 For example, if you’re applying to be a growth product manager, you need to focus on the key traits of growth product management, such as experimentation and creativity.
 It’s less relevant for you to discuss your deep knowledge of technical architecture.
 And, if you’re applying to be a B2B product manager, you need to focus on stories where you led process change management within crucial large accounts.

 Another example is to ensure that you're discussing narratives for products with similar lifecycles.
-If I'm applying for a "new initiatives" product manager role, I shouldn't focus too much on scaling an already-mature product.
+If I'm applying for a "new initiatives" product manager role, I shouldn't focus too much on scaling an already mature product.
 On the flip side, if I'm applying for a mature platform product manager role, it's not valuable for me to share my stories about finding new niches and launching new business lines.

 Each of your two stories should be able to stand alone on their own, but should also paint a bigger picture of who you are.
 What are your personality traits?
 What are your superpowers?
 What situations do you thrive in?
 How do you tackle adversity?
 Remember that you're not just being evaluated on what you're bringing to the table - the cover letter is also testing your communication skills and your ability to tell a cohesive narrative with limited space.

 Finally, your cover letter will end with a conclusion.
 In your closing paragraph, summarize what you’ll bring to the table and why you’re the best fit for the role.
-Share your excitement about being a part of the team in the near future.
+Share your excitement about being a part of the team in the future.
 Subtly lean into the call to action - remind them that they should reach out to you to schedule an interview so that they can learn more about how you’re the best person to solve their problems.

 By leveraging a structure like this, you'll leave a solid first impression that will catch the hiring manager's attention, which significantly increases your chances of getting a job interview.
 You can also check out PMHQ's product management certifications to increase your chances of getting that dream product job.

 Before you write a single word of your cover letter, you must first prepare your thoughts.